 Housing supply is also an important dynamic to consider when looking at a then-and-now analysis of the housing market.
 Since mortgages were being given out with little regard to the borrower’s ability to pay back the loan, new home building skyrocketed to meet the new demand.
 In 2005, new home sales hit a 52 year high with 1.28 million new homes being built.
 Ten years later, only 500,000 new homes were constructed, dropping 61 percent from the peak ten years prior.
 An overall lack of inventory continues to be a driver in price appreciation.

 While there are risks for local bubbles in markets experiencing inorganic growth, like the Miami condo market for example, it’s wise for investors to focus more on their own investment strategy and less on speculation of the overall market.
 If able to identify and clearly understand a market and its economy, investors can find success with single-family investments.

-What can we make of the data from Dennis and the current housing market?
+What can we learn from Dennis Cisterna and the current housing market boom?

 As you can see from the numbers Dennis has on the housing market, things are much better than they were before the last crash.
 Lending guidelines are much tougher no matter what you hear.
 I see posts on Facebook all the time about how people can get low-money-down loans now, and that means the housing crash is coming.
 Low-money-down loans have been available for decades, and that is not what caused the housing crash.
 Really bad loans to people who should not buy houses is what caused the housing crisis.
 Those loans do not exist anymore, as you can see by the data Dennis provided.
 Yes, it is possible to get a loan with less than a 600 credit score, but very few people are actually getting those loans.
 When you look at the housing market, you need to look at the real numbers of how many houses are being built, what kind of loans people are getting, and how much house people can afford.
 Houses are not being built like they were before.
 The loans people are getting are much higher quality, and the market is much more stable than it was before.